dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 interact with it during the image building process.

-So you have to construct your commands that expect an input form a user during execution in a way that all the input that your command needs are piped directly to that command in advance.
+So you have to construct your commands that expect an input form a user during execution in a way that all the input that your command needs are directly piped to that command in advance.

-A good example to illutsrate is
+---

+SWITCH SLIDE #12

+---

+A good example to illustrate this is installing Apache thought a Debian package management system.
+By default if you install a package with apt-get install without adding any extra flags you will be prompted to make a choice, either you can cancel the operation or continue with the installation process.

+But if you would let Docker Engine to execute the same command from a Dockerfile, the build process would fail immediately, because the build process is fully automatic and doesn't expect any interaction from a user.

+---

+SWITCH SLIDE

+---

 ---